FAQ

 I just soak my seeds in a glass of water.

 Seeds need oxygen to germinate properly.
 Leaving seeds soaking in water too long will hinder germination.
-A few hours soaking before using the Aurora+ is ok if you feel the need.
+Water goes stagnant quickly at germination temperatures.
+A few hours soaking before using Seed Starter products is ok if you feel the need.

 I just put my seeds right in the dirt.